nanolaba/readme-generator/README.md

 ```

 An alternative approach — and a more flexible one for configuring program
-behavior — is to use the `Generator` class, for example:
+behavior — is to use the `Generator` class:

 ```java
 package com.nanolaba.nrg.examples;